 Motivating shouldn’t be only the way to sell things to your guests.
-Overall it always help to change your place for the better (including your revenues).
+Overall it always helps to change your place for the better (including your revenues).
 Because creating a place where your staff is happy and motivated influence the atmosphere of your hostel and the guests that are staying with you.

 It is as simple as that.

-However there are many more reasons that should MOTIVATE YOU to motivate your staff:
+However, there are many more reasons that should MOTIVATE YOU to motivate your staff:

 - It helps you to meet the hostel’s goals

 Motivated staff can lead to increased productivity and sells.
 And allow your hostel to achieve a higher level of results.
 Better reviews because they have a positive aura which they pass to the guests.

 - You increase their commitment

 When we are motivated we put more effort into our tasks.
 And more effort to make sure that the guests feel welcome and entertained.